 SAORImôr opened in spring 2014, the first registered SAORI freeweaving studio in Wales.

-As my own practice as an Artist Facilitator has developed and changed over the years I have learned many things about the creative process, its value and its place in the lives of each of us.
-Not everyone thinks they are creative yet everyone of us has intuition and it is with intuition that we relate to the world around us, our relationship with it and with each other.
+As my own practice as an Artist Facilitator has developed and changed over the years I have learned many things about the creative process, its value and its place in the lives of all of us.
+Not everyone believes they are creative, yet each and every one of us has intuition, and it is with intuition that we relate to the world around us, our relationship with it and with each other.
 SAORI helps us find our own way.